-Dr Imelda Drumm is a Lecturer in Vocal Studies in the RIAM.
-As a mezzo soprano, and (Principal Soloist) her most recent role is with Irish National Opera, as Amneris in Verdi's Aida, Bord Gais Energy Theatre, 2018.
-She teaches classical vocal technique to singers of all ages and abilities, male and female.
-She has over ten years teaching experience and has mentored singers learning as children, those both in part-time and in full-time study to doctorate level, including post-graduate young professionals.
+Dr Imelda Drumm is a Lecturer in voice and vocal pedagogy in the RIAM.
+Regularly a (Principal Soloist) With Irish National Opera, she teaches classical vocal technique to singers of all ages and abilities, male and female.
+Imelda has been teaching for more than a decade and has trained singers learning as children, those both in part-time and in full-time study to doctorate level, including students who are post-graduate young professionals.

-Imelda studied with Dr Veronica Dunne at the RIAM and Anne-Marie O’Sullivan at the Conservatory of Music TU previously known as the DIT.
-She is a graduate of the National Opera Studio, London, having received sponsorship from Glyndebourne Opera who awarded her both the ESSO Touring Award and Richard Lewis/Jean Shanks Festival Awards.
+Imelda studied singing with the late Dr Veronica Dunne.
+She is a graduate of the National Opera Studio, London, having received sponsorship from Glyndebourne Opera who awarded her both the ESSO Touring Opera and Richard Lewis/Jean Shanks Festival Awards.

-Imelda enjoys a very successful international singing career as a soloist.
-For over 30 years she has forged strong relationships with Glyndebourne Opera and Welsh National Opera and here in Ireland with Opera Ireland, Opera Theatre Company, Wide Open Opera, Lyric Opera, Irish National Opera and both national orchestras, the RTE Concert and National Symphony Orchestra.
+Imelda has enjoyed a successful international singing career.
+For over 30 years she forged strong relationships with Glyndebourne Opera and Welsh National Opera in the UK and in Ireland with Opera Ireland, Opera Theatre Company, Wide Open Opera, Lyric Opera, Irish National Opera and both national orchestras, the RTE Concert and National Symphony Orchestra.

-Imelda’s research focuses on hormonal vocal influence and she assists singers who are experiencing age related vocal concerns.
+Imelda’s doctoral research focuses on hormonal vocal influence and she is a trained mentor working with SingersResound UK, a charatible organisation which assists singers who are experiencing age related or other vocal or career concerns.
+Imelda enjoys travelling and giving lectures on her research topic: The influence of personal hormones on the elite voice.

 Drumm, Imelda, 'Oral contraceptives and the Voice ', paper presented at the Tower Seminar Series: Voice and Body: Therapeutic and Research Perspectives, University of Limerick, March 6, 2019.